The Ultimate Guide to Construction Reporting

 Introduction to Construction Reporting

 Am I right in assuming that a huge part of your construction project management is reporting?
-Using alot of spreadsheets?
+Using a lot of spreadsheets?
 Probably.

 Reporting in construction is a key part of any successful capital project, helping to keep everyone updated on the progress, performance, and results of a project - via reports.

-Currently however, Construction Reporting is still mainly executed with siloed use of PDF-equivalent documents and many many spreadsheets often ‘hacked’ together to create something that resembles a report.
+Currently however, construction reporting is still mainly executed with siloed use of PDF-equivalent documents and many many spreadsheets often ‘hacked’ together to create something that resembles a report.

 Incredibly, across the industry 51.3% of people do this manually, and 40.6% with a spreadsheet.